Andrei0872/my-dev-notes/articles/ngrx/ngrx-effects.md

   >(t1: T1): OperatorFunction<U, V>;
   ```

-  Please disregard what's between `<>` for a moment in order to heed the `ofType`'s return type, along with the type of the first operator in `pipe`:
+  Please disregard what's between `<>` for a moment in order to heed the `ofType`'s return type, along with the type of the first operator in `Observable.pipe`:

   ```ts
   ofType(): OperatorFunction<U, V> --- pipe<A>(op1: OperatorFunction<T, A>)